snehangsude/Breakout/README.md

 # Breakout
-The Breakout Game in Python
+The Breakout Game in Python using the Turtle module

 ### Written in python 3.10